 - c.
 Lessor's Right To Cure Defaults.
 In the event of a default or breach by Lessee of any Permitted Leasehold Mortgage, Lessee and Permitted Leasehold Mortgagee shall be obligated to provide notice to Lessor of such breach, and Lessor shall have the right to cure the default.
-In such event, Lessor shall be entitled to reimbursement by Lessee of all costs and expenses incurred by Lessor in curing the default, with interest at the highest rate permitted by law, as Additional Rents (collectively, "Lessor's Cure Payments"), provided in the event of a subsequent foreclosure of a Permitted Leasehold Mortgage, the party acquiring the Lesse's Leasehold Interests shall not be obligated to pay Lessor any of Lessor's Cure Payments, provided further that Lessee shall continue to be personally liable to repay Lessor any Lessor's Cure Payments. - d.
-Rights Of Permitted Leasehold Mortgagee: If Lessee and/or Lessee's successors and assigns (including, but not limited to, any sublessee of Lessee) shall mortgage its interest in this Lease and the Lessee's Leasehold Interests, or any part or parts thereof as permitted by this Section, the following provisions shall apply: - i.
+In such event, Lessor shall be entitled to reimbursement by Lessee of all costs and expenses incurred by Lessor in curing the default, with interest at the highest rate permitted by law, as Additional Rents (collectively, "Lessor's Cure Payments"), provided in the event of a subsequent foreclosure of a Permitted Leasehold Mortgage, the party acquiring the Lessee's Leasehold Interests shall not be obligated to pay Lessor any of Lessor's Cure Payments. - d Rights Of Permitted Leasehold Mortgagee If Lessee and/or Lessee's successors and assigns (including, but not limited to, any sublessee of Lessee) shall mortgage its interest in this Lease and the Lessee's Leasehold Interests, or any part or parts thereof as permitted by this Section, the following provisions shall apply: - i.
 Amendment.
-If required by Permitted Leasehold Mortgagee, there shall be no amendment or modification of this Lease either by unilateral action of Lessor or Lessee, or by joint action of Lessor and Lessee without the prior consent in writing of any Permitted Leasehold Mortgagee. - ii.
-Right to Notice of Default.
-Lessor shall, upon serving Lessee with any notice of default, simultaneously serve a copy of the notice of default upon any Permitted Leasehold Mortgagee. - iii.
-Right to Cure.
+If required by Permitted Leasehold Mortgagee, there shall be no amendment or modification of this Lease either by unilateral action of Lessor or Lessee, or by joint action of Lessor and Lessee without the prior consent in writing of any Permitted Leasehold Mortgagee. - Right to Notice of Default Lessor shall, upon serving Lessee with any notice of default, simultaneously serve a copy of the notice of default upon any Permitted Leasehold Mortgagee. - iii Right to Cure.
 Any Permitted Leasehold Mortgagee shall have the right, but not the obligation, at any time prior to termination of this Lease, to pay all of the rents due hereunder, to effect any insurance, to pay any taxes or assessments, to make any repairs or improvements, to do any other act or thing required of Lessee hereunder, and to do any act or thing which may be necessary and proper to be done in the performance and observance of the agreements, covenants and conditions hereof to prevent termination of this Lease.
 Any Permitted Leasehold Mortgagee and its agents and contractors shall have full access to the Premises for purposes of accomplishing any of the foregoing.
 Any of the foregoing done by any Permitted Leasehold Mortgagee shall be as effective to prevent a termination of this Lease as the same would have been if done by Lessee.